okta/odyssey/packages/docs/components/status.md

 <Description>

-Neutral Statuses are gray and should be used to indicate states like Paused, Not started, or Queued.
+Neutral Statuses are gray and should be used to indicate states like "Paused", "Not started", or "Queued".

-This variant is our default.
+This is the default variant.

 </Description>